-The Best Meal Kit Delivery Services of 2018
+The Best Meal Kit Delivery Services of 2019

-Unlike a lot of products we test at Reviewed, a meal kit delivery service isn’t something you buy once and use for years to come—it’s a subscription that gets factored into your monthly budget, asks you to make choices each week, and changes how you cook, eat, and spend time with your friends and family.
-As a result, choosing which service is right for you is a major decision—and a personal one.
+Browsing through an ocean of meal kit delivery services can easily get overwhelming—you might eventually just give up and start ordering dinner from UberEats or GrubHub.
+If you’re determined to say goodbye to takeout and want to establish a healthy home-cooking habit, finding the right meal kit delivery service that fits your diet and budget is crucial—and we’re here to help.

-Since the launch of model meal kit company Blue Apron in 2012, a seemingly endless number of competitors have emerged, each with unique gimmicks and recipes—from vegan to pre-prepped, Southern barbecue to Martha Stewart-approved.
+Since Blue Apron’s launch in 2012, a seemingly endless number of competitors have emerged, each with unique gimmicks and recipes—from vegan to pre-prepped, Southern barbecue to Martha Stewart-approved.
 We found that our favorite service, Home Chef, forgoes gimmick in favor of providing consistently excellent recipes, quality ingredients, and enough variety to satisfy most diets.

 To come to this conclusion—and to help you decide which services are worth your time and money—I spent three months testing and retesting 11 meal kits, cooking more than 40 different dinners across three different kitchens on my own busy weeknights.
 I evaluated for quality of ingredients, recipe accuracy and variety, difficulty, speed, packaging, cleanup, taste, and more—everything the average busy person (like me) considers when it comes time to make dinner.